bymayanksingh/snippit/README.md

-# TextBlobber
+# Snippit

-TextBlobber is a simple Flask application that splits a large text file into blobs of 2000 words each.
+Snippit is a simple Flask application that splits a large text file into blobs of 2500 words each.

 ## Installation

-1. Make sure you have Python 3 and pip installed on your machine.
+1. Make sure you have Python 3 and pip3 installed on your machine.
 2. Clone this repository by running `git clone https://github.com/bymayanksingh/snippit.git` in your terminal.
 3. Navigate to the project directory and install Flask with `pip3 install flask`.